dreamfactorysoftware/platform-wiki/about-snowplow/Developer-FAQ.md

 The SnowPlow JavaScript tracker uses first-party cookies to track a unique user ID and the user's session information.
 The CloudFront collector simply logs this data.

-However, if you use the Clojure-based collector then this first-party user ID is overwritten with a unique user ID set server-side (i.e. a third-party cookie on the collector's own domain).
-This is useful for tracking users across multiple domains.
+However, if you use the Clojure-based collector then this first-party user ID is overwritten with a unique user ID which is set server-side by the collector (i.e. a third-party cookie on the collector's own domain).
+This is extremely useful for tracking users across multiple domains.

 <a name="scalability"/>
 ## Does SnowPlow scale?